 Right to know.
 Consumers can ask what personal information you've collected about them, where it came from, and who you've shared it with.

 Right to delete.
-Similar to GDPR, consumers can request deletion of their personal information.
+Like GDPR, consumers can request deletion of their personal information.

 Right to opt-out.
 Here's the big one for analytics.
 Consumers can opt out of the "sale" or "sharing" of their personal information.
-And under CCPA, "sharing" includes providing data to third parties for cross-context behavioral advertising, which is exactly what many analytics tools do.
+Under CCPA, "sharing" includes providing data to third parties for cross-context behavioral advertising, which is exactly what many analytics tools do.

 No discrimination.
 You can't treat consumers differently because they exercised their privacy rights.

 Many traditional analytics tools technically "share" your user data with third parties.
 When you use Google Analytics, user data flows through Google's systems and can be used for their own purposes.
-Under CCPA, this could be considered sharing, which means you need to honor "Do Not Sell or Share" requests.
+Under CCPA, this could count as sharing, which means you need to honor "Do Not Sell or Share" requests.

 With OpenPanel, there's no sharing to opt out of.

-When you use OpenPanel Cloud, your data is processed solely for your analytics purposes.
-We don't sell or share your data with anyone.
-When you self-host OpenPanel, you control the entire data pipeline.
-There's no third party involved at all.
+When you use OpenPanel Cloud, your data is processed solely for your analytics.
+We don't sell or share it with anyone.
+When you self-host OpenPanel, you control the entire data pipeline, with no third party involved at all.

-This architectural difference eliminates most CCPA complexity.
-You still need proper privacy disclosures, but you don't need to worry about vendor management for your analytics data.
+This eliminates most CCPA complexity.
+You still need proper privacy disclosures, but you don't need to manage vendors for your analytics data.

-HIPAA requires that any third party with access to PHI must sign a Business Associate Agreement (BAA).
-This is a legal contract that establishes what the vendor can and can't do with health information.
+HIPAA requires any third party with access to PHI to sign a Business Associate Agreement (BAA), a legal contract that sets out what the vendor can and can't do with health information.

-The problem?
-Most analytics providers either don't offer BAAs at all, or charge significant premiums for them.
-We're talking enterprise-tier pricing that can run into tens of thousands of dollars annually.
+The problem: most analytics providers either don't offer BAAs at all or charge a steep premium for them.
+We're talking enterprise-tier pricing that can run into tens of thousands of dollars a year.

 Google Analytics doesn't offer a BAA.
 Mixpanel does, but only on enterprise plans.
 The same goes for most major analytics platforms.